coderaiser/coderaiser.github.io/index.md

 Donates
 =====================
-If you want to support one of my projects, you can register on digital ocean with referral link https://m.do.co/c/331c4947c5df,
+If you want to support one of my projects, you can register on digital ocean with [referral link](https://m.do.co/c/331c4947c5df).